Make Love, Not Warcraft: Plot

 Determined to help the boys slay the griefer, the executives decide to give the boys the Sword of a Thousand Truths, a weapon so powerful that it was removed from the game and stored on a 1 GB USB flash drive.
-Unaware of the executives' plan however, the boys have already initiated what becomes a seventeen-hour battle against the griefer.
+However, unaware of the executives' plan, the boys have already initiated what becomes a seventeen-hour battle against the griefer.
 The executives arrive at Stan's house with the flash drive, unaware that the boys are actually at Cartman's house.
 Randy tells the executives that he can log in with the sword and give it to the boys' characters online.
 Eventually logging onto a demo of the game at a Best Buy, Randy gives Stan the weapon, but Randy's character is killed by the griefer in the process.
 Enraged, Stan attacks the griefer with the sword, draining his shields and mana spells, allowing Kyle and Kenny to attack with effect.
 Cartman approaches him and proceeds to smash the griefer's character's head with a hammer.
 Numerous World of Warcraft players celebrate the griefer's defeat, praising the boys as heroes.
 As Stan contemplates what they do now, Cartman states, "Now we can finally play the game."
 With Cartman making casual suggestions to boost their characters, the boys begin playing the game as they originally intended.